Last updated on October 10, 2025 4:39 am

 - All-steel frame is durable and well-made.

-- Has a strong iron-steel chuck.
+- Holds bits with a strong iron-steel chuck.

 - Gear tends to stick sometimes.